gayatridinavahi/Router-Design-and-Verification/README.md

 ## Design
 #### Router was designed with the signals: clk, reset,dut_inp,inp_valid,dut_outp,outp_valid,busy,error.
+#### The 'dut_inp' and 'dut_outp' signals are the ones carrying the data.
+Signals 'inp_valid' and 'outp_valid' are present to indicate the validity of data on both sides (when the processing of data begins and ends).
 #### The verification environment was created with a self-checking testbench that prints out the result of whether the test has been passed or not.
 #### The toal no.of packets sent must match the ones received.